cenoura/awesome-ads/README.md

 # Contact

-If you have any question or suggestion about this list, do not hesitate to contact me on Twitter [@\_seunoura](https://twitter.com/_seunoura) or [opening an issue](https://github.com/cenoura/awesome-ads/issues/new).
+If you have any question or suggestion about this list, do not hesitate to contact me on Twitter [@_seunoura](https://twitter.com/_seunoura) or [open an issue](https://github.com/cenoura/awesome-ads/issues/new).